DocsGuidesDeployment

 • Copying workspace package definitions

-• Installing dependencies via npm ci
+• Installing dependencies via pnpm install

-• Building all packages (core, server, adapters, etc.)
+• Building all packages (core, server)

 • Exposing port 8080

-• Starting the server via npm run start:server
+• Starting the server via node packages/server/dist/start-server.js

 Docker Compose